spiral/docs/dbal/migrations.md

 # Migrations
-Spiral DBAL Migratios is simple and quick way to managade database schemas and schema udpdates.
-While main job of schema migration performed by database driver schemas, migrations are responsible to remember state of database and perform high level set of operations.
+Spiral DBAL Migrations is a simple and quick way to managae database schemas and schema udpdates.
+While main job of schema migration performed by database driver schemas, migrations are responsible for remembering the  state of database and performing high level sets of operations.

 Please read about schema building [here] (builder.md).

-> Every migration divided by two parts which represented by methods `up` and `down`.
+> Every migration is divided into two parts which are represented by the methods `up` and `down`.

 ## Create Migration
-Creating migration is very simple process which requires developer to place class implements `Spiral\Components\DBAL\Migrations\Migration` into application migration folder (specified in dbal config and usually points to `application/migrations`).
-Filename used to store such implementation should clearly determinate migration path.
+Creating a migration is a very simple process which requires the developer to place class implementing `Spiral\Components\DBAL\Migrations\Migration` into the application migration folder (specified in dbal config and usually pointed to `application/migrations`).
+The filename used to store this implementation should clearly determine the migration path.

-Filename should not follow default naming coversions as it will be loaded using migrator and not composer.
+The filename should not follow default naming coversions as it will be loaded using migrator and not composer.

-Simple migration can look like:
+A simple migration can look like:

 ```php
 use Spiral\Components\DBAL\Migration;